Benoît David: Music career

 In 1994, David was invited by guitarist Philippe Charmettant of Gaia, a Montreal-based Yes tribute band, to audition for the group after he was told David was capable of sounding like their lead singer, Jon Anderson.
 Later the group renamed themselves Close to the Edge.

 In 1999, David joined the rock band Mystery as lead singer and features on the studio albums Beneath the Veil of Winter's Face (2007), One Among the Living (2010) and The World Is a Game (2012).
 The latter includes David's first songwriting credit as co-lyricist with their founder member and main composer, Michel St-Père.

 In 2008, David was announced as the new frontman of Yes, which at the time featured a line-up of Steve Howe, Chris Squire, Alan White, and Oliver Wakeman.
 David was brought in after Anderson was diagnosed with acute respiratory failure earlier in the year, and needed time to recover.
-The band decided to proceed with touring and recruited David in the process, after Squire had watched videos of Close to the Edge performing on YouTube.
+The band, which used in 2008 the moniker "Steve Howe, Chris Squire and Alan White of Yes" for legal reasons, decided to proceed with touring and recruited David in the process, after Squire had watched videos of Close to the Edge performing on YouTube.
 David put his repair business on hold and to join the band full-time.
 He was featured on their studio album Fly from Here (2011), produced by Trevor Horn, who sang guide vocals for David to follow.
 While touring the album in 2011, David began to suffer from respiratory problems which affected his singing.
-He recalled Squire being unsympathetic towards his issues and merely ordered him to "fix it".
+He recalled Squire being unsympathetic towards his issues and merely ordering him to "fix it".
 The situation culminated during a European tour in December 2011, when David felt he could no longer commit to touring and wanted to leave.
 He wanted to avoid holding the band up, considering he had no idea how much time he needed to recover from his illness, and for Yes to continue performing for the fans.
 Squire confirmed David's exit in January 2012 and in the following month, David was replaced by American singer Jon Davison.
 David continued as a member of Mystery until his departure in 2013.

 David has since retired from the music industry.
 He continues to sing in a choir while working full time on his repair business Vinyle Pro.
 In 2019, songs featuring David that were prepared during the early Fly from Here sessions were released on the EP From a Page.
 In a 2023 interview, David said he has not spoken with any of his former Yes bandmates since he left with the exception of Wakeman.